mkmaslov/archsetup/README.md

 iwctl station wlan0 connect <YOUR-SSID>
 dhcpcd wlan0
 ```
 By default at boot, Arch Linux image assigns the name `wlan0` to the Wi-Fi card.
-If this isn't the case for some reason, one can list all Wi-Fi devices using `iwctl device list`.
+If this isn't the case for some reason, one can list all Wi-Fi devices using `iwctl device list` or all network devices using `ip link show`.
 Also, one can scan for reachable Wi-Fi networks using `iwctl station <DEVICE-NAME> scan`.

 To verify if the connection to Internet is functioning, use `ping archlinux.org`.